RomainSire/PhotoSlider/README.md

 Javascript image slider.
 Uses the jQuery library.
 Simple and easy to implement on any html page.
-CSS templete is also coded.
+CSS file is also provided.